-An individual is placed into this COE by MEDS whenever a time period is entered with a "hospital" living arrangement and the individual's own income exceeds 135% FPL.
-For all such applicants, the length of stay must equal or exceed 30-consecutive days unless the individual dies prior to the $31^{\rm st}$ day.
-Failure to meet the 30-consecutive day requirement results in a denial of eligibility unless the individual would be eligible in an at-home COF.
+An individual is placed into this COE by MEDS whenever a time period is entered with a "hospital" living arrangement and the individual's own income exceeds the current SSI individual income limit (based on FPL).
+For all such applicants, the length of stay must equal or exceed 30-consecutive days unless the individual dies prior to the 31st day.
+Failure to meet the 30-consecutive day requirement results in a denial of eligibility unless the individual would be eligible in an at-home COE.